MariaaAT/magasinstatistikk/README.md

                                                                         - *Voltaire*

 The following improvements are expected to make:
+- [ ] Update hover-label from historical graph.
 - [ ] Include historical values from electricity prices.
 - [ ] Combine filling capacity data with electricity prices and search for correlations.
 - [ ] Observe how climate change has affected, affects and will affect these two studied fields.